robmsmt/robmsmt.github.io/about.md

 🇬🇧 -> 🇺🇸

-Machine Learning Engineer who specializes in speech speech systems & enjoys building products at the forefront of intelligent technology.
+Machine Learning Engineer who specializes in speech systems & enjoys building products at the forefront of intelligent technology.

 ---